appacademy/Module-6-Resources/group_project_resources/Flask-Group-Project.md

 ## Instructor GitHub Handles

 Please add your all your instructor to your project repo as collaborators.
-Your project advisor will be assigned once all group have settle on their clone projects (so should happen Tuesday)
+Your project advisor will be assigned once all group have settled on their clone projects (so should happen Tuesday)

 - Brad: `bradsimpson213`
 - David: `hisownspace`